weaverryan/php-summercamp-oo/slides/07-abstract-ship.md

 ## PROBLEM

-What's the issue with JediShip extending normal Ship?
+What's the issue with JediShip extending normal NormalShip?
 What are the minimum things that a Ship actually needs?

 ## STEPS